web3/web3.js/docs/docs/guides/web3_migration_guide/web3_eth_migration_guide.md

 #### web3.eth.getHashrate

 `getHashrate` is deprecated, and will be removed in a future release.
-Please use `getHashRate`
+Please use `getHashRate`.

 #### web3.eth.getFeeHistory